racket/rhombus/rhombus/0000-rhombus.md

 literally.
 If the first term in the pattern is an unescaped identifier or operator, a prefix macro is defined; otherwise, the second term must be unescaped, and an infix macro is defined.
-If the part after `?` is just an identifier or parentheses, then it's shorthand for an prefix macro that consumes none of the tail, and the macro body returns just the expansion part (i.e., normally the first of two results).
+If the part after `?` is just an identifier or parentheses, then it's shorthand for a prefix macro that consumes none of the tail, and the macro body returns just the expansion part (i.e., normally the first of two results).

-In the second use of `thunk` above, the `thunk` macro consumes the block containing `1 + 3`, but it does not consume the `()`, so parsing continues and produces a call to thunk.
-Note that returning `tail` from the macro is the same as returning `?(¿tail ...)`.

-_The current implementation's reporting of errors is especially bad for a macro use that doesn't match the macro's pattern, but there appears to be no fundamental obstacle to improving error reporting._

 A postfix macro can be implemented as an infix operator that consumes no additional terms after the operator.
 For example, a